Doneestet/LandinPage-Yoga/README.md

 - timer
 - calculator

-i split the project into modules and used webpack to build it
+i split the project into modules and used webpack to build it and used Babel polyfill.

 all js you can find in one file dist/js/bundle.js